Mount Moffit: Climate

 Based on the Köppen climate classification, Mount Moffit is located in a subarctic climate zone with long, cold, snowy winters, and mild summers.
 This climate supports the Trident Glacier surrounding this peak.
-Temperatures can drop below −20 °C with wind chill factors below −30 °C. The months May through June offer the most favorable weather for climbing or viewing.
+Winter temperatures can drop below −20 °C with wind chill factors below −30 °C. The months May through June offer the most favorable weather for climbing or viewing.
 Precipitation runoff from the mountain drains into tributaries of the Tanana River drainage basin.